frequency-chain/frequency/designdocs/SCHEMA.md

 - **Validation**: Schema validation enables message consumers and producers to entrust MRC with correctness of schema prior to storage and a valid ```schema_id``` is produced.
 Schema validation can be done on chain with following basic steps:
   - Total count of schemas does not exceed a pre-defined maximum count that can be stored on chain.
   - Schema being registered should have a minimum size as defined by MRC and should not exceed a pre-defined maximum size.
   - Schema should not be malformed.
-Note due to the [serialization concerns](./OnChainMessageStorage.md#serialization-concerns) pertaining to processing restrictions on chain as well as lack of better serialization rust libraries, schema integrity may be required to be validated off chain.
+    Note: due to the [serialization concerns](./OnChainMessageStorage.    md#serialization-concerns) pertaining to processing restrictions on chain as well as lack of better serialization rust libraries, schema integrity may be required to be   validated off chain.
 - **Interfaces**: Implement appropriate procedural calls to perform read operations on schema registry.
 - **Retention**: Implement some sort of schema(s) retention logic  for optimal on-chain message(s) storage.
 Retention periods per schema can be modified via super user permissions.
 - **Schema Retirement**: TODO
 - **Evolution**: An important aspect of message passing is  schema evolution.
 After initial schema is defined, network participants may need to evolve it over time depending on their respective use cases, it is critical to messaging system to handle data encoded with both old and new schema seamlessly.
-This is a topic of research, if MRC would support schema evolution per se.

 ## Proposal